Maiths Trin: The expansion of civilization.

 The Drow range in the Underdark of Venarth, though some of the groups that worship good aligned gods and goddesses have a few surface settlements.
 Descended from an earlier subrace of dark-skinned elves, the drow were banished from the surface world

 for following various goddesses and gods down the path to evil and corruption.
 Now they have built their own civilization in the depths o f the Underdark.
 Also called dark elves, the drow have black skin that resembles polished obsidian and stark white, pale yellow, or dark red hair.
-They commonly have very pale eyes (so pale as to be mistaken for white) in shades o f lilac, silver, pink, red, and blue.
+They commonly have very pale eyes (so pale as to be mistaken for white) in shades of lilac, silver, pink, red, and blue.
 They tend to be smaller and thinner than most elves.

 The Dwarves are a proud and stout people who are masters of stone, metal and clockwork.
 Kingdoms rich in ancient grandeur, halls carved into the roots o f mountains, the echoing o f picks and hammers in deep mines and blazing forges, a commitment to clan and tradition, and a burning hatred of goblins and orcs—these common threads unite all dwarves.
 The Dwarves of Venarth have a strong dislike for Arcane magic preferring to use their crafting ability or divine magic when required.
 As such Dwarven Arcane casters are a rarity and mostly found in human realms rather than Dwarven Kingdoms.
 Several Kingdoms lay within Venarth’s mountains, out side of that only the Kingdom of Mathis has any large community of Dwarves thought pockets maybe found nearly anywhere.
 Dwarven skin ranges from deep brown to a paler hue tinged with red, but the most common shades are light brown or deep tan, like certain tones of earth.
 Their hair, worn long but in simple styles, is usually black, gray, or brown, though paler dwarves often have red hair.
 Male dwarves value their beards highly and groom them carefully.
 Dwarves often name their Kingdom after founders believing that they still watch over them from Hammer Hall.

 The Mountain Dwarves also known as the Stein Dwarves strong and hardy,